Dedicated to the Success of Our Clients

 The punishment imposed upon a person convicted of committing a felony in Ohio is left to the discretion of the sentencing judge.
 State law provides guidelines for judges to follow, depending upon the seriousness of the crime as determined by the degree:

 Sentencing reform legislation now requires judges to favor probation, or community control sanctions as it is referred to in the legislation, as an alternative to incarceration for individuals convicted of committing a felony of the fourth or fifth degree.
 Factors such as an offender’s record of prior criminal convictions and the type of sentences previously imposed are taken into consideration by judges when deciding if probation is an appropriate sentence.

 Representation by a felony defense attorney who understands the various sentencing options is important.
 An experienced attorney can help to ensure that the sentence given to a client is the correct one under the statutory guidelines.

 A recently enacted law in Ohio allows officials to take a DNA sample from anyone arrested on a felony charge.
 Previously, DNA samples were taken from those individuals convicted of a felony, and the information was entered into a statewide database.
 The change in the law means that even if a person is found to be not guilty of the felony charges, the DNA information will remain in the state’s database.
 The United States Supreme Court has upheld the right of states to enact such laws.

 Other consequences of a felony conviction include:

 A knowledgeable felony defense attorney from Erb Legal LLC can advise a person charged with committing a crime of the penalties and collateral consequences that might be associated with a conviction.
 Contact our office today at (330) 446-3606 for a free, initial consultation.
-We serve clients throughout Medina County, Summit County, and Wayne County, Ohio.
+We serve clients throughout Northeastern Ohio, including Medina County, Summit County, Portage County and Wayne County.